vibern0/connect-ed/README.md

   - Getting a user from the Ethereum blockchain
   - Checking the user is valid against the address in the uPort DID registry
   - Allowing the owner to invite other users to have specials roles in the system

+* The Donations Screen allows anyone to donate to the project in ETH
+  - The Donations Smart Contract contains logic for donation management :
+  - Includes functions to receive donations
+  - Allows a region administrator to withdraw an amount of funds to that region.

 ## Assumptions